A History of Impact from Your Generous Giving

 Infant Security Campaign 2016

 Thanks to many generous individuals and businesses, the newest members of our community can experience a level of security that rivals the region’s largest birthing centers.
-This system employs the latest technology to secure designated areas.
+Funded by Estes Park Health Foundation, this system employs the latest technology to secure designated areas.
 Any unauthorized attempt to leave a monitored area triggers an alarm and activates door locks.
 Parents and staff can focus worry-free on caring for newborns and the joys of family life.
-Donors provided more than 90% of the funds needed to upgrade the infant security system in Estes Park Health’s Birth Center.
+Donors to Estes Park Health Foundation provided more than 90% of the funds needed to upgrade the infant security system in Estes Park Health’s Birth Center.

 Contact the Estes Park Health Foundation using the option that is most convenient for you.
 Normal business hours are Monday through Friday from 8:00 a.m. to 5 p.m.